Alextopher/Clack/ReadMe.md

 - [x] Implementation of new constructor in MessageClackData
 - [x] Implementation of overloaded method getData in two MessageClackData and FileClackData classes
 - [x] Implementation of overloaded methods readFileContents and writeFileContents in FileClackData
-- [ ] New functionality in ClackClient
+- [x] New functionality in ClackClient
-- [ ] Correctly written and running TestClackData
+- [x] Correctly written and running TestClackData
-- [ ] Correctly written and running TestClackClient
+- [x] Correctly written and running TestClackClient
 - [ ] Report with output from TestClackClient
 - [x] Javadoc comments, and Javadoc folder
 - [ ] Contributions reports

+### Report

 ## Part 1
 ###TODO list: